 - If 802.1x cannot be enabled for a port, make sure the port is not executing MAC binding, or configured as a port aggregation.
 To enable the 802.1x authentication, the above functions must be disabled. - If the switch is configured properly but still cannot pass through authentication, connectivity between the switch and RADIUS server, the switch and 802.1x client should be verified, and the port and VLAN configuration for the switch should be checked, too. - Check the event log in the RADIUS server for possible causes.
 In the event log, not only unsuccessful logins are recorded, but prompts for the causes of unsuccessful login.
-If the event log indicates wrong authenticator password, radius-server key parameter shall be modified; if the event log indicates no such authenticator, the authenticator needs to be added to the RADIUS server; if the event log indicates no such login user, the user login ID and password may be wrong and should be verified and input again. - Web Authentication Proxy based on 802.1x is disabled by default.
-Open the debug dot1x switch to check debugging information when the Web Authentication Proxy based on 802.1x is opened. - If the state display of the port is not disabled when use show dot1x, that means the Web Authentication Proxy function based on 802.1x is not close it. - The switch of the Web Authentication Proxy based on 802.1x achieves less than 1024 users who had authenticated simultaneity on line.
-If exceeds this limit will return hint information. - When the Web Authentication is failed should check whether the dot1x privateclient enable command is enabled, if the command had been enabled, then the private authentication function need close.
+If the event log indicates wrong authenticator password, radius-server key parameter shall be modified; if the event log indicates no such authenticator, the authenticator needs to be added to the RADIUS server; if the event log indicates no such login user, the user login ID and password may be wrong and should be verified and input again.

-Chapter 3 The Number Limitation Function of MAC and IP in Port, VLAN Configuration
+Chapter 4 The Number Limitation Function of MAC in Port and Configuration

-3.1 Introduction to the Number Limitation Function of MAC and IP in Port, VLAN
+4.1 Introduction to the Number Limitation Function of MAC in Port

 MAC address list is used to identify the mapping relationship between the destination MAC addresses and the ports of switch.
 There are two kinds of MAC addresses in the list: static MAC address and dynamic MAC address.
 The static MAC address is set by users, having the highest priority (will not be overwritten by dynamic MAC address), and will always be effective; dynamic MAC address is learnt by the switch through transmitting data frames, and will only be effective in a specific time range.
 When the switch receives a data framed waiting to be transmitted, it will study the source MAC address of the data frame, build a mapping relationship with the receiving port, and then look up the MAC address list for the destination MAC address.
 If any matching list entry is found, the switch will transmit the data frame via the corresponding port, or, the switch will broadcast the data frame over the VLAN it belongs to.
-If the dynamically learnt MAC address matches no transmitted data in a long time, the switch will delete it from the MAC address list.
+If the dynamically learnt MAC address list.